unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

   the *maximal wind speed* and the *spatial model resolution* comes into play:

   Let's assume that the spatial model resolution is **80 km**.
-If the calculated *maximal wind speed* exceeds the spatial model resolution (here 80 km/h) then **100%** of the ash concentration in the Cell ( *i* , *j* ) is transported to Cell 3.
+If the calculated *maximal wind speed* exceeds the spatial model resolution (here 80 km/h) then **100% (1.0)** of the ash concentration in the Cell ( *i* , *j* ) is transported to Cell 3.
-  Hence, if the maximal wind speed is lower than 80 km/h, then only a predefined proportion (less than 100%) of the ash concentration will be freighted to Cell 3.
+  Hence, if the maximal wind speed is lower than 80 km/h, then only a predefined proportion of less than 100% (< 1.0) of the ash concentration will be freighted to Cell 3.

   That is actually not the whole story.
 What is with the diffusion ash concentration part?<br> The amount of ash concentration dedicated to diffusion is subtracted before the transport process takes place.
-  So, in the example only **100% * (total ash concentration - ash diffusion concentration amount)** is transported to Cell 3.
+  So, in the example only **1.0 * (total ash concentration - diffusion concentration amount)** is transported to Cell 3.

   *Attention: Please remember that in the model the U- and V-wind component are stored in separate rasters!*